 When more modern design came to the subject historic district in the second quarter of the twentieth century, there were also numerous prominent and successful architects, as well as engineers, commissioned.
 These eminent professionals included Ballinger & Co.; Graham, Anderson, Probst & White of Chicago; Horace Trumbauer (1868-1938) (Figure 68); J.F.
 Stuckert & Son, architects; Karl F. Ott (1912-1946); Magaziner, Eberhard, and Harris; Paul P. Cret (1876-1945) (Figure 69).
 All of these individual architects and architectural firms were highly influential, leaving their mark on architectural history in Philadelphia.
 Lesser known architects also produced interesting designs, including the new building for Thompson's Spa by Clarence S. Thalheimer and David D. Weitz.
 Even later in the blocks' history in the 1950s, the mall-oriented design of the First Pennsylvania Bank at the northwest corner of Sixth and Chestnut Streets was completed by Martin, Stewart, Noble & Class.
-On the Street in the Street was completed by Martin, Stewart, Noble & Class.
+On the subject of the second quarter of the second quarter of the twenty and successful architects, as well as engineers, as well as engineer